Yard

 Integrating the “× 3” Rule into Your Daily Routine

-make use of digital assistants – Most smartphones have a built‑in unit converter.
+3. use digital assistants – Most smartphones have a built‑in unit converter.
 While it’s handy for complex or unfamiliar units, rely on it only as a backup.
 The goal is to internalize the simple multiplication so that you can verify the device’s output instantly.

 Why the Simplicity Matters